-Mexico’s Day of the Dead traditions will figure prominently in SUN GOD, the third Emilia Cruz mystery novel.
+Mexico’s Day of the Dead traditions figure prominently in PACIFIC REAPER, Detective Emilia Cruz Book 5.
 The holiday focuses on gatherings to pray for and remember friends and family members who have died.

-People go to cemeteries to be with the souls of the departed and build private altars commemorating those who have passed away.
+People visit cemeteries to be with the souls of the departed and build private altars commemorating those who have passed away.
 If the souls return, they will hear the prayers of the living and perhaps offer comfort.

 So in no particular order, here’s a guide to celebrating death—and life.